HumanCellAtlas/metadata-schema/docs/structure.md

 ![Entities](images/entities.jpg)

 The entities are arranged in units that represent different parts of an experiment.
-For example, the diagram below is an abstract illustration of an input *biomaterial* (*e.g.*, a tissue sample) undergoing some *process* (*e.g.*, dissociation) to produce another *biomaterial* (*e.g.*, a sample of dissociated cells).
-The *process* that was actually executed followed a specific *protocol* - or intended plan - to produce the output *biomaterial*.
+For example, the diagram below is an abstract illustration of an input *biomaterial* (*e.g.*, a tissue sample) undergoing a *process* (*e.g.*, dissociation) to produce another *biomaterial* (*e.g.*, a sample of dissociated cells).
+The *process* that was executed followed a specific *protocol* - or intended plan - to produce the output *biomaterial*.

 ![Entities](images/unit_of_hierarcy.jpg)

-The metadata entity model supports units that can have either biomaterials or data files as input or output.
-If the input is a biomaterial and the output is a data file, we typically refer to this as an assay.
-If both the input and output is a data file, we refer to this as an analysis.
-This flexible model also allows for the possibility of modeling synthetic biology experiments - for example a data file is used as input to produce a custom biomaterial - in the future.
+The metadata entity model supports units that can have one or more biomaterials or files as inputs or outputs.
+If the input is a biomaterial entity and the output is a file entity, the unit represents an assay.
+If both the input and output entities are files, the unit represents an analysis.
+This flexible model allows for the possibility of modeling synthetic biology experiments - for example a file is used as an input to produce a custom biomaterial - in the future.

 ![Entities](images/unit_scenarios.jpg)

-Below is an example single-cell sequencing experiment modeled using the HCA metadata entity model described here.
+Below is an example single cell sequencing experiment modeled using the HCA metadata entity model.

 ![Entities](images/project_scenario.jpg)

 ### Metadata field organisation

-* *Core fields* = Very stable, high-level entities that are referenced by a respective *Type*.
-These entities contain core fields that apply to and are inherited by corresponding *Type* entities.
+* *Core entities* = Very stable, high-level entities that are referenced by *Type* entities.
+Core entities contain fields that apply to and are inherited by all corresponding *Type* entities.
-* *Type fields* = An entity that is a specific instance of *Core* entity type.
-These entities contain fields specific to that *Type* and inherit core fields from the corresponding *Core* entity.
+* *Type entities* = Entities that are a specific instance of a *Core* entity.
+Type entities contain fields specific to that *Type* and inherit core fields from the corresponding *Core* entity.
-* *Module fields* = Small, evolvable entities that are extensions of an existing *Type* entity.
-These entities contain extra fields specific to a *Type* but are domain- or user-specific.
+* *Module entities* = Small, flexible entities that are extensions of an existing *Type* entity.
+Module entities contain extra fields related to a *Type* but that are domain- or user-specific.

 ### Recording the standard